gomicroprojects/yxorp/README.md

 * will act as a normal HTTP reverse proxy
 * bonus: will optionally GZip encode the response

+The core functionality will be accomplished by using the [httputil](http://golang.org/pkg/net/http/httputil/) package.
+It provides a [ReverseProxy](http://golang.org/pkg/net/http/httputil/#ReverseProxy).
+No need to reinvent the wheel.

 ## Starting

 Start with [yxorp.go](yxorp.go)